codingMustache/codingMustache/README.md

 ## Joke of the Day

-Did you hear about the guy who invented Lifesavers?
-They say he made a mint.
+I just read a book about Stockholm syndrome.
+It was pretty bad at first, but by the end I liked it.

 ## Daily Trivia

-What is the code name for the mobile operating system Android 7.0?
+What is the number of keys on a standard Windows Keyboard?
- 1. Marshmallow
+ 1. 64
- 2. Jelly Bean
+ 2. 94
- 3. Ice Cream Sandwich
+ 3. 104
- 4. Nougat
+ 4. 76

 <details>
   <summary>Answer</summary>
-  Nougat
+  104
 </details>